top of page

 We have developed a novel multi-camera imaging setup, using C. elegans that allowed for the first time to study behavioral individuality across the full development time of animals, at high spatiotemporal resolution and under tightly controlled environmental conditions (Stern et al. Cell 2017).
-Using this unique setup we showed that individuals within isogenic populations show long-term behavioral individuality throughout all developmental stages, that was dependent on the function of a few neuromodulators.

 The neuronal basis of individuality